Better Alternatives to Unhealthy Relating

 Amplification

 This is amplifying someone’s weaknesses, flaws, or failures, while minimizing or ignoring their strengths, virtues and successes.
 Its goal is to elevate oneself.
-By contrast, a secure person affirms, encourages, and builds up their partner.
+By contrast, in a loving relationship between two secure people, there is plentiful affirmation, encouragement, and upbuilding.

 Stonewalling